 Arriving at Plum Cottage

 I was immediately in love.
 The cute little cottage was clearly brand new, the plants just starting to creep up the masonry.
-We took a moment to admire the surroundings – a beautiful view over fields to one side, the road winding into pine forest on the other – before following our airbnb hosts instructions to get inside.
+We took a moment to admire the surroundings – a beautiful view over fields to one side, the road winding into pine forest on the other – before following our host’s instructions to get inside.

 Everything was perfect.
 The dinky entry way was neatly stocked with umbrellas and welly boots (not to mention face masks and disinfectant).
 Plus, and I never got over this for our entire stay, it smelled incredible.
 Like walking into a Jo Malone shop.
 It was all just spotless, with everything arranged just so, the compact space used so well that it felt roomy and cosy at the same time.

-Cara, our airbnb hostess, and her partner Andrew, did such a great job on this place.
+Cara, our host, and her partner Andrew, did such a great job on this place.
 One of them (or both) clearly has a designer eye, and had carefully chosen the right colour palate and eclectic combination of cute cottage and rustic cabin, with beautiful antiques for the decor.
 As we walked around I found myself hoping we’d be able to make the most of absolutely everything, and I’m glad to say now that we absolutely did.